NOTARY PUBLIC SERVICE

 Contact the radio station at (636)377-2300 to report your lost or found animal.
 Their website has a list of lost and found animals in our area.
 Let's do our part to help reunite these furry family members.

-March 13, 2012 which establishes offenses that shall be deemed public nuisances.
-This Ordinance was amended on May 15, 2018, with an addition of subsections.
+Ordinance No. 248 establishes offenses that shall be deemed public nuisances.
 If you are subjected to a peace disturbance or property damage, contact the Warren County Sheriffs Department, non emergency line, at (636)456-7088 to file a report with them.
+Then follow up with the Village Administrator the next business day to file a complaint with the Village.
 However, always call 911 in an emergency situation.
+See Ordinance for Procedures.

 OPEN BURNING PERMIT